 Social Security – Penalty for Starting Benefits Early

 You can start Social Security before your Full Retirement Age (FRA) but you will incur a penalty on the amount received.
 How much is the penalty?
-The penalty increases for each month you start early, and it depends on what year
+The penalty increases for each month you start early, and it depends on what year your were born.
+If you were born between 1943 and 1954 and start your benefits at age 62, the earliest possible age, your retirement benefits are reduced 25%.

 If you delay claiming Social Security past your FRA of 66, your Social Security benefits increase 8% per year until age 70.
-The four-year delay increases your
+The four-year delay increases your benefits 32%.
+There is no benefit in postponing Social Security past age 70.

 Look at the Advantage